 I am kind of addicted to these grilled potato skins.
 I’ve always loved potato skins, but I admit, I don’t think about them enough to really make them that often.
-Until now, when I decided to start making them on the grill.
+Until now, when I decided to start making them on the grill (a Weber grill, in this case!).
 They’re one of the easiest appetizers (or side dishes) you can make, and they’re super tasty.
 I finish mine off with traditional toppings: cheese, sour cream, green onion and crumbled bacon.

 But there’s a bit of a twist.
 The potatoes are brushed with a great chipotle butter that gives them a bit more smokiness and just a little heat.
 It’s what makes them stand above the normal crowd of potato skins.